cascadiajs/2018.cascadiajs.com/src/markdown/preparing-for-cascadia.md

 ---
 title: "Preparing for CascadiaJS"
 ---
+In order to get the most out of your CascadiaJS experience, it helps to get prepared.
+Whether it&apos;s booking a dinner reservation before the Opening Party or making sure you pack a water bottle, we have put together a list of tips and tricks to make sure you have everything covered for Nov 15-16.

 Here are some important TODOS to ensure your conference experience is 💯:

 * Important emails will be coming from info@cascadiajs.com, make sure those are getting to your Inbox.